-According to Michelin Tyres Bury St Edmunds, the puncture-proof tyres won’t use the air which would make zero chances of a tyre blowout.
+According to Michelin Tyres Mildenhall, the puncture-proof tyres won’t use the air which would make zero chances of a tyre blowout.
 Since around 20% of tyres are damaged and scrapped yearly because of a blowout, drivers face a lot of expenses and repair costs.
 But with puncture-proof technology, this problem would be eliminated and would significantly help in reducing pollution as well.

 As far as safety is considered, a tyre blowout can be dangerous for passengers as well.
 So to remove all these obstacles while driving, Michelin came up with this idea to transform the comfort of driving to the next level.
 This will prove to be a great source of creation to the near future.

 But there are plenty of tests that are needed to be conducted before launching such products into the market.
 The test may include checking the road surface which means such tyres withstand the road surface, can it absorb the shock, brakes and acceleration, and can it overcome any weather condition.
 These questions need to be solved and meticulously checked upon before utilizing the time to produce and manufacture such a pair of tyres.

 Maintaining a tyre is another issue that needs to be discussed.
 As the maintenance is not as easy as it sounds.
 There are many tips and procedures to make sure tyre works fine and for a long period.

 Any standard tyre has a long list of maintenance procedures.
 This new technology no doubt would require even a longer list to make it work.
 Hence, before actually planning to incorporate this next-level technology to the automobile industry, some of the series of checks and handling must be done to ensure safe travel and optimized usage.